Pati, Pati

 Pati is the capital and the namesake of the Pati Regency in Central Java, Indonesia.
-According to the 2010 census, its population was 102,873.
-The latest official estimate (for mid 2016) was 107,028.
+According to the 2020 census, its population was 108,398; the official estimate (for mid 2024) was 108,931.

 Climate

 Pati has a tropical monsoon climate (Am) with moderate to little rainfall from May to October and heavy to very heavy rainfall from November to April.